 If you already have a secured postbox, you can access it directly via the ”Login“ button.
 First, you will have to answer a security query.

-As long as you do not enter any data from which conclusions about your person can be drawn, the technology of the BKMS® System will protect your anonymity.
+As long as you do not enter any data from which conclusions about your person can be drawn, the technology of the BKMS® Incident Reporting will protect your anonymity.

 How do I receive feedback and remain anonymous at the same time?